 My work typically applies a comparative and long-term perspective and has an interdisciplinary character combining approaches from across the (Digital) Humanities and Social Sciences.
 Examples of past projects are a study of female entrepreneurship in the Dutch Republic, of shadow economies in the pre-industrial period, and a collaborative project on the representations and realities of food hawking in cities across the globe.

-She has published widely on the position of women in early modern Dutch society, retailing during the Consumer Revolution, and street vending and informality.
-Research funding awarded include a Rubicon Grant (2007) and a VIDI Grant (2016) from the Netherlands Organisation for Scientific Research (NWO), and a British Academy Postdoctoral Fellowship (2010).
+I have published widely on the position of women in early modern Dutch society, retailing during the Consumer Revolution, and the impact of institutions on marginal groups.
+Research funding awarded include a Rubicon Grant (2007) and a VIDI Grant (2016) from the Netherlands Organisation for Scientific Research (NWO), an Ottilie Hancock Research Fellowship (JRF Girton College; 2008) and a British Academy Postdoctoral Fellowship (2010).